benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 React only changes the DOM nodes if there’s a difference between renders.

 After rendering is done and React updated the DOM, the browser will repaint the screen.
-Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion throughout the docs.
+Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion with React rendering.

 ### There are some rules to follow for this process.
 For exemple,
 - The initialer of useState will just run at the first time.
 - When you call the `set` function of useState hook during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the childre.

+## FQA

-## How to Upward Communication
+### How to Upward Communication
 To communicate from a child to a parent component we can pass a function handler from parent to child.

 Take a look at this child component.
 Whenever the user clicks on the button, it tries to call a function passed down to it through the props system.